 - For existing operators, daily flights may occur from March to November up to the total number listed in Table 4.
 No tours may occur during December, January, or February.
-No new entrants will be granted allocations for Rainbow Bridge unless they receive a transfer from an existing operator. - Tours will be scheduled to arrive at Rainbow Bridge within the appropriate daily timeframe as summarized in Table 1 above. - All other measures in the VA are adhered to and the NPS does not receive increased substantiated complaints from tribes, park visitors, or adjoining communities regarding air tour noise.
-NPS will review complaints to determine validity and context.
-NPS will discuss any complaints with operators to determine if there are other means to address issues prior to making changes in allocations or other operating conditions. - The acceptable acoustic conditions for Rainbow Bridge are as follows, recognizing that day-to-day acoustic conditions may periodically exceed these limits on the busiest days of the year.
-The number of air tours will be managed to meet these acoustic conditions on ≥ 90% of the days per year (≥ 329 days).
-From a noise management perspective the conditions over a 12-hour period will be: time audible ≤ 25%, time above 52 dBA is ≤ 2%, time above 35 dBA is ≤ 10%. - To reduce noise impacts, use of quiet technology aircraft that minimize number of Rainbow Bridge overflights is preferred when large group air tours are expected.
+No new entrants will be granted allocations for Rainbow Bridge unless they receive a transfer from an existing operator. - Tours will be scheduled to arrive at Rainbow Bridge within the appropriate daily timeframe as summarized in Table 1 above. - All other measures in the VA are adhered to and the NPS does not receive increased complaints from tribes, park visitors, or adjoining communities regarding air tour noise. - The acceptable acoustic conditions for Rainbow Bridge are as follows, recognizing that day-to-day acoustic conditions may periodically exceed these limits on the busiest days of the year.
+The number of air tours will be managed to meet these acoustic conditions on $\ge 90\%$ of the days per year ( $\ge 329$ days).
+From a noise management perspective the conditions over a 12-hour period will be: time audible $\le 25\%$ , time above 52 dBA is $\le 2\%$ , time above 35 dBA is $\le 10\%$ .

+• To reduce noise impacts, use of quiet technology aircraft that minimize number of Rainbow Bridge overflights is preferred when large group air tours are expected.